apache/cordova-docs/www/docs/en/3.2.0/guide/platforms/ios/config.md

 The `config.xml` file controls an app's basic settings that apply across each application and CordovaWebView instance.
 This section details preferences that only apply to iOS builds.
-See The config.xml
-<a href="../../../cordova/file/fileobj/fileobj.html">File</a> for information on global configuration options.
+See The config.xml File for information on global configuration options.

 - `EnableViewportScale` (boolean, defaults to `false`): Set to `true` to allow a viewport meta tag to either disable or restrict the range